rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 SLI Implementations:
   - measured from API metrics.
 SLO:
-  99% of successfull requests in the past 28 days served are less than 150ms
+  99% of successful requests in the past 28 days served are less than 150ms
 ```

 _It is important that SLOs are documented and iterated over time._